 More questions you give, the better your chances of getting a job.

 Listen more, talk less

 However, a good employee in education should be a good listener at first place.
 Try to present this ability in your interview.
-Listen carefully, do not interrupt them, and speak to the point only.
+Listen carefully, do not interrupt them, and speak to the point.
 Use rather short, but to the point answers.
 Do not forget to be positive.
-Schools are full of negative people. . . .
+Schools are full of negative people.

-As you can see, it’s not to ace this interview.
-However, we believe that with the help of our website, you can end up being the one with the job contract.
+As you can see, it’s not easy to ace this interview.
+However, we believe that with the help of our website, you can end up being the one who signs the job contract.
 But the final decision is yours.
-We can give you a helping hand, but it is you who must take the first step, and study the information we provide. . . .
+It is you who must take the first step and study the information we provide on our website.

 Glen Hughins, Your Personal Interview Coach